Higher-order methods of radiative transfer in simulations of the epoch of reionisation: Pn versus M1: Introduction

-There are many other radiative transfer models in the literature despite the omnipresence of $\rm M_1$ in the field of cosmology simulations \citep{osti, Garett_2014}.
-We aim at testing out mainly one of them specifically, the $\rm P_n$ model as described in \citet{Brunner_2002}, \citet{Meltz_2015}, and observe how it fares compared to $\rm M_1$.
-The objective is determining if $\rm P_n$ can correct $\rm M_1$'s flaws.
-We also aim at characterising $\rm M_1$'s artefacts in the observable space (Lyman-$\alpha$ forest transmissions and neutral hydrogen fraction).
+In principle, all of the previously mentioned models would deserve an in depth study of their performances and applicability in an astrophysical context.
+In this paper, we focused on Pn due to the simplicity of its closure and formalism.
+The objective is determining if increasing the order of moment derived models through $\rm P_n$ can correct some of the issues that can appear in $\rm M_1$.
+We also aim at characterising $\rm M_1$'s artefacts in the observable space relevant to the EoR (Lyman-$\alpha$ forest transmissions and neutral hydrogen fraction).\\

+In this paper, we will first focus on the methodology and implementation of the $\rm P_n$ model and the photo-chemistry kernel, before performing a first set of simple radiation-only test cases to compare the two models.
+Then, we will perform a set of benchmarked cosmological test cases on $\rm P_n$ and $\rm M_1$ to gauge the ability of the models to be used in a physical setting.\\